 6. Map Out Your Route in Advance

 Since Thanksgiving Day is the busiest travel time of the year, you should expect to arrive later than the ETA that Google Maps gives you.
 Account for heavy traffic on major highways and interstates.
-Don’t forget to add extra time for eating lunch and filling up the tank.
+According to Towingless, it’s highly important that you don’t forget to add extra time for eating lunch and filling up the tank.

 Insider Thanksgiving travel tip: On Google Maps (or whatever navigation software you use), mark restaurants, gas stations, and rest areas where you plan to stop.
 This gives you a better idea of how long each leg of your journey will take.
 Plan to stop every two hours to prevent fatigue.